 Make use of gentle terms on your job application

 A job application will request you a concise depiction of why you left your previous work.
-Here, you can simply say “terminated” or “job ended” on the application.
+You can say “terminated” or “job ended” on the application.

-We recommend you to do this since it will depict your honesty in the job application itself.
-Moreover, this builds your odds of getting connected with for an interview.
-Also, jotting it down on a paper will reinforce your fortitude to confront realities when you are discussing it face to face with the recruitment chief during an interview.
+We recommend doing this since it will depict your honesty in the job application.
+Moreover, this builds your odds of getting connected for an interview.
+Also, jotting it down on a paper will reinforce your fortitude to confront realities when discussing it with the recruitment chief during an interview.

 - Interviewee: I was fired.
-However, in my past organization, I was offered the best employee’s title for outlining information statistics in an innovative and informative way.
+However, in my past organization, I was offered the best employee title for outlining information statistics in an innovative and informative way.

 - Interviewee: I was terminated.
-But I was elevated to the position of Assistant Manager as my work matched the essential numbers needed.
-I’m well-versed with my qualities and intend to utilize them to help the organization and my development.
+But I was elevated to Assistant Manager as my work matched the needed numbers.
+I’m well-versed in my qualities and intend to utilize them to help the organization and my development.

 Don’t forget, being laid off is not an absolute deal-breaker

-A lot of applicants assume having been laid off is an absolute deal-breaker for a recruitment chief; however, it is not essentially the case.
-How you take care of whatever happened will affect how the recruitment director sees you.
+A lot of applicants assume having been laid off is a total deal-breaker for a recruitment chief; however, it is not essentially the case.
+How you care for whatever happens will affect how the recruitment director sees you.